 The inaugural lecture will be delivered by Katsiaryna Borsuk, a current member of the Centre for Applied Human Rights and a campaigner for LGBT rights in her home country of Belarus.
 For more information, see the Facebook event page.

 The following two tabs change content below.

-Ynda is a PhD candidate at Queen Mary University of London researching queer and genderqueer speech.
-They established York LGBT History Month in 2014 while working at York St John University.
+Ynda created York LGBTQ+ History Month in 2014 while working at York St John University.
 They then developed it into an independent organisation, and served as Lead Coordinator from 2014 to 2016, which included overseeing its registration as a charity.
-They now remain vaguely involved from a distance.
+They remain loosely involved from a distance, mostly helping with web updates.
 During their seven years in York, Ynda also studied at both of York’s universities and served periods as secretary of York Pride and York LGBT Forum.
-They also founded Non-binary London and are involved in Bar Woetever and Everyday Cissexism.
-They write about queer matters on their website
+They also founded Non-binary London and are the DJ coordinator at the queer cabaret event and community Bar Wotever at the Royal Vauxhall Tavern.